Path to a stronger financial system still strewn with dangers

 Meanwhile regulators are left to juggle conflicting demands of how hard to apply pressure on banks to shore up their capital bases while still keeping credit flowing to the economy.

-There are new worries that capital levels may not be high enough, as massive fines pile up for banks caught manipulating Libor benchmarks and other bad behavior.
+There are new worries that capital levels may not be high enough, as massive fines pile up for banks caught manipulating Libor benchmarks and other bad behaviour.

 Not all that has been agreed is working out as planned.